 All written publications published by the Nordic Council of Ministers shall be made available in electronic format through Open Access upon their publication (immediate Open Access).
 This means that all such publications must be uploaded to the Nordic Council of Ministers’ publication platform, in full text format, and with the required descriptive information (metadata).
 The Nordic Council of Ministers’ publication platform (http://norden.diva-portal.org) is managed and maintained by Uppsala University Library.
-Mandatory metadata are defined in the platform instructions at www.norden.org/openaccess.
 The unit at the Nordic Council of Ministers that uploads a publication to the platform is responsible for ensuring that it is complete and of good quality.
 It is strongly recommended that the publications meet the accessibility criteria for people with a visual impairment or reading difficulties.

 It is recommended that all written publications published by the Nordic Council of Ministers are done so using a Creative Commons licence, preferably CC-BY or CC-BY SA.
 The definitions are available at www.creativecommons.org.
 The right to upload all written publications published by the Nordic Council of Ministers on the Nordic Council of Ministers’ publication platform must always be retained, even when such publications are to be published by external publishers as well.
 If the publication is to be published by an external publisher as well (such as in book format or in a scientific journal), the appropriate reference to the publication must be recorded in the Nordic Council of Ministers’ publication platform.

-There are many reasons to choose an Open Access publishing policy.
-The Nordic Council of Ministers found the following four reasons to be particularly important.
+There are several reasons for choosing an Open Access publication policy For the Nordic Council of Ministers, the following four reasons in particular have been decisive:

 The Nordic Council of Ministers’ publication platform is called NordPub.
 Users can download publications from NordPub for free, as well as order the publication in all the formats in which it is available.
-Most publications are available as PDF and EPUB files, and some are available in print.
-If the publication is available in print, it can be ordered via the NordPub webshop.
-The buyer will only pay the postage for free publications.
+Most publications are available as PDF, ONLINE, or EPUB files, and some are available in print.

 The publication platform contains publications from the Secretariat to the Nordic Council of Ministers, NordForsk, Nordic Innovation, Nordic Energy Research, Nordicom, the Nordic School of Public Health, Nordregio, the Nordic Welfare Centre, and several other Nordic institutions.